 He said that if they were to offer him he would end his recruitment with the caveat that he and his family have to be 100 percent on board with that decision.
 He has to do his own research as the recruit.

 Here’s what Akai believes he can bring to a university not only on the field but off of it as well.

 “Leadership.
-I’m not saying I’m going to walk to into as a freshman and try and take over the team.
+I’m not saying I’m going to walk in as a freshman and try and take over the team.
 I’m not saying that.
 I mean…example wise, leading by example.
 Constantly working, constantly working hard.
 Another thing I’ll bring is a winning attitude.
 I hate losing,” he said.
 “You’ll get a great athlete, a guy who can play multiple positions on the field.
-You’ll get a hard working student because looking back at my ninth and 10th grade years and seeing how I’m still trying to make up classes, I don’t have any room to mess around.”
+You’ll get a hard-working student because looking back at my ninth and 10th-grade years and seeing how I’m still trying to make up classes, I don’t have any room to mess around.”